IbrahimGuirguis/Git/README.md

 ## git log
 - Displays a complete history of all commits made in the project, showing details like commit hashes, author names, dates, and commit messages.

 ## git checkout commit-hash or branch-name
 - Switches to a specific branch or a specific commit.
 - When checking out a branch, you switch to the latest commit on that branch.
 - When checking out a commit, you enter a "detached HEAD" state, where you can view or work from that point in the project history, but changes won't be associated with any branch unless you create a new branch from it.

+## git checkout -b branch-name
+- Creates a new branch with the specified name and immediately switches to it.

 ## git branch
 - List, create, rename, or delete branches